Amid68/Fake-News-Detection/docs/vision.md

 - **Copyright Compliance:** Proper attribution and fair use of news content
 - **User Privacy:** GDPR-compliant data handling
-- **Bias Transparency:** Clear communication about model limitations
+- **Algorithm Transparency:** Clear communication about model limitations
 - **Ethical AI Use:** Consideration of potential harmful impacts